The Authorship Dilemma: Alphabetical or Contribution?

-We introduced the first game theoretic model for studying author ordering schemes.
-Our model proposes possible causes for phenomenon previously observed empirically.
-Namely, we show that alphabetical ordering encourages collaboration between players of the same type, in particular, leading to collaboration between the strongest players in the community.
-This may explain the previously observed correlation between the use of alphabetical author ordering and higher research quality.
+We introduced a basic game theoretic model for studying author ordering schemes, which already illustrates interesting phenomena that can occur in richer domains.
+The model offers a compelling explanation for several real-world phenomena, showing that alphabetical ordering is positively correlated with research quality in some scenarios, while contribution based ordering results in a larger number of projects completed and denser social networks.

-Furthermore, our model leads to several predictions on the effects of author ordering schemes commonly applied in academia.
-Most notably, we show that rotations can be used to overcome some of the limitations of contribution-based ordering schemes.
-This phenomenon suggests an avenue for future empirical investigation.
-In particular, it would be interesting to explore how frequently rotations appear in practice, as well as their influence on individuals and the community at large.
+Our model makes several predictions on the effects of author ordering schemes, which prompt further theoretical and empirical study.
+In particular, we show that rotations can be used to overcome the limitations of fixed ordering schemes and that the worst case of free riding occurs under some contribution-based schemes.
+It would be interesting to empirically evaluate how frequently free riding and rotations appear in practice, as well as their influence on individuals and their communities.

-There are also several natural extensions of our model left for future investigation.
-For instance, we could consider continuously divisible budgets, which would allow players to arbitrarily partition their resources among multiple projects.
-Another natural generalization is to formulate a nontransferable utility game with overlapping coalitions, and study the stable outcomes using the core solution concept.
-Furthermore, the game can be studied under more general families of reward functions, such as concave and convex functions.
-Preliminary analysis confirms some of our main findings in these generalized settings, in particular the finding that alphabetical ordering leads to high research quality.